 Labour is considered 'full-term' if it occurs between 37 and 42 weeks of pregnancy.
 Labour which occurs before 37 weeks of pregnancy is known as premature (or preterm) labour.
-Read more about premature labour.
+See the separate leaflet called Premature Labour.

 Surprisingly, we don't really know exactly what triggers normal labour.
 We know that changing levels of hormones - particularly of prostaglandins (in the amniotic fluid that surrounds your baby) and oxytocin (produced by you in your pituitary gland just beneath your brain) are involved in the beginning of the process but it's thought that proteins produced by your baby's maturing lungs may be an important part of the trigger to those changes.